 Jean’s other representations include:

-- Advising SIFMA in its comment letter regarding Dodd Frank Act Section 956 regulations regarding financial institution compensation and a submission to Treasury for a report on deregulation.
+- Advising SIFMA in its comment letter regarding Dodd Frank Act Section 956 regulations regarding financial institution compensation and a submission to Treasury for a report on deregulation

-- Various individual CEO and team management representations.
+- Various individual CEO and team management representations

-- Morgan Stanley in creating a transferable stock option program for Google.
+- Morgan Stanley in creating a transferable stock option program for Google

-- Advising in connection with the stock option backdating investigations of Mercury Interactive and Barnes & Noble.
+- Advising in connection with the stock option backdating investigations of Mercury Interactive and Barnes & Noble

-- Advised Diamond Offshore Drilling, Templar Energy, the term loan lenders to TOMS Shoes, Frontier Airlines and investors of C&J Energy Services with respect to employee benefit issues in bankruptcy proceedings.
+- Advised Diamond Offshore Drilling, Templar Energy, the term loan lenders to TOMS Shoes, Frontier Airlines and investors of C&J Energy Services with respect to employee benefit issues in bankruptcy proceedings

 Jean frequently speaks on topics regarding employee benefits and executive compensation.
-In February 2021, Jean participated on a panel, “Executive Compensation Considerations for the Pre-IPO Company,” as part of the PLI’s program “Cool Compensation Considerations for the Private Company 2021: Pay, Performance and Perspectives.”
-In September 2020, she co-chaired the annual Forum on Executive Compensation.
-Jean interviewed David Fredrickson, Associate Director and Chief Counsel at the SEC, and David Kokell, Head of US Compensation Research at the proxy advisory firm, ISS.
-In September 2019, she was a member of the Steering Committee of the Forum on Executive Compensation.
-She led a panel on “Recent Trends in Employment Arrangements: #MeToo, Restrictive Covenant Developments, MegaGrants and Other Topics du Jour.”
+For years, Jean has been a member of the steering committee for the annual Forum on Executive Compensation, where she has co-chaired and led numerous panels.
+Most recently, she led separate interviews with representatives from the SEC and Institutional Shareholder Services (ISS) on various executive compensation and ISS-related topics.
+Additionally, in 2019, she led a panel titled, “Recent Trends in Employment Arrangements: #MeToo, Restrictive Covenant Developments, MegaGrants and Other Topics du Jour.”
+In February 2021, Jean participated on a panel, “Executive Compensation Considerations for the Pre-IPO Company,” as part of the PLI’s Cool Compensation Considerations for the Private Company 2021: Pay, Performance and Perspectives program.
 Jean also participated in a September 2019 PLI panel on “Hot Issues in Executive Compensation 2019.”
-Other recent speaking engagements include a webinar on the topic of “Restrictive Covenants: Recent Developments, Best Practices and Strategies for Preserving Human Capital” (2018); the Forum of Executive Compensation (2017 and 2018); CHRO Board Academy (2016 and 2017); PLI’s “Tax Strategies – Tax Compensation in M&A Deals” (2003–2014); and the NYSE Governance Program “This Week in the Boardroom” (2013).
+Other recent speaking engagements include a webinar on the topic of “Restrictive Covenants: Recent Developments, Best Practices and Strategies for Preserving Human Capital” (2018); CHRO Board Academy (2016 and 2017); PLI’s “Tax Strategies – Tax Compensation in M&A Deals” (2003–2014); and the NYSE Governance Program “This Week in the Boardroom” (2013), among others.